kateFrontend/react-things-todo/README.md

 ## 🦉 Main information

-Use this simple React app if you don't know what to do and to don't get bored.
+Use this simple React app if you don't know what to do and to don't get bored.\
+Data is fetching from http://www.boredapi.com/api/activity/ \
+This app is built using React useState and useEffect Hooks. \
+Refresh page to see a new background photo from random Unsplash images. \
+Have fun!

 ## ⏲️ Run project